Andyphied/Timed-Meet-Api/README.md

 - API_VERSION
 - JWT_SECRET_KEY

-Other variables in at .core/config can be tweaked as needed.
+Other variables in .core/config can be tweaked as needed.